leehonan/meterman-node/readme.md

 ## Implementation - MeterNode Firmware
 For simplicity, the firmware is implemented as a single C++ program (no header file), although it will need supporting libraries to compile.
 There is some redundancy versus the companion gateway firmware - the common components may be moved to a library.
 Some Arduino library features are used.

 The firmware requires a 328P that has been flashed with Optiboot.
-It uses about 98% of available program memory with CT_ENABLED=true (which will cause the compiler to include code for the CT clamp).
-Depending on configuration, about 500 bytes RAM will remain free at runtime (of 2K).
+It uses practically all of available program flash memory.
+Depending on configuration, about 400 bytes RAM will remain free at runtime (of 2K).

 There are a number of configuration settings at the beginning of the source code.
 Particular attention should be paid to the 'Main Config Parameters'.